29thStPublishing/Dumpling2/DumplingDocs.md

 7. **listVolumes()** The method is for testing only.
 It prints the available volumes for a client api key

+8. **addAllVolumes()** This method gets all the volumes for a given client key and adds them to the database

 ## IssueHandler